Governance That Drives AI From Pilot to Reality — with Atlan + Snowflake. Watch Now →

 Atlan offers a solution for cost optimization at three levels, utilizing an end-to-end lineage graph built from Snowflake’s cost and usage metadata:

-• Level 2: Asset popularity metrics help identify low-usage assets, which can be certified as deprecated.
+• Level 2: Asset popularity metrics help identify low-usage assets that can be certified as deprecated.
 Atlan uses four metrics to identify candidates for deprecation :

 • Number of queries using an asset